Mike Slinn

 Google Assistant was originally released as Google Allo in May 2016.
 It is designed to have conversations with you and is based on natural language processing to convert commands into actions.
 Google Assistant, like other digital voice assistants such as Alexa and Siri, requires a wake word to activate, which can be either “Okay Google” or “Hey Google”.

 Google Assistant seems like a product with an axe hovering over its head.
-A significant investment is obviously required before this product could be considered out of beta, yet after years and years, this still seems like a skunkworks project.
+A significant investment is obviously required before this product could be considered out of beta, yet after several years, this still seems like a skunk works project.

-Given Google’s track record, this probably means that Google Assistant will be offed without notice any day now.
-I hope an open source alternative quickly arises from the ashes.
+Given Google’s track record, this probably means that Google Assistant will be terminated without notice any day now.
+I hope an open-source alternative quickly arises from the ashes.

 This is the Google product graveyard: killedbygoogle.com